How to set up a Rovo agent for Confluence

 Step 5: Test your agent

 Before launching, test the agent thoroughly.
 Simulate common scenarios to make sure everything works as expected.
 You can do this by opening up a Confluence page and selecting the Chat button.
-Look for gaps or misconfigurations that might trip users up.
+Look for ways to refine your agent's responses to better assist your team.

 Step 6: Deploy and monitor

 Once it’s ready, deploy your agent.
 Keep an eye on its performance and collect feedback to make improvements.
-Nothing is perfect the first time around!
+Continuous refinement ensures the best results for your team.

 Troubleshooting: Common issues and fixes